The new age of airline rage: Why everyone on board is on edge

 Related: Delta nixes media event after 'viral' customer service issues

-The Department of Transportation tracks the customer complains it receives.
+The Department of Transportation tracks the customer complaints it receives.
 And those are also down — by more than 11% from 2015 to 2016.

 The data is far from complete.
 A passenger asked to leave a plane, for any reason, may not be reported at all if law enforcement wasn't involved.